-By controlling everything from its start, the confidence of all stakeholders in the project will grow, so as a company, you will be seen in a very professional light.
+By controlling everything from its start, the confidence of all stakeholders in the project is growing.

-Quality Control checks that the project follows its standards, processes, and procedures, and that the project produces the required products.
-Software Quality Assurance makes sure that the standards, processes, and procedures are appropriate for the project and are correctly implemented.
+Quality Control checks that the project follows its standards, processes, and procedures and that the project produces the required products.
+Software Quality Assurance makes sure that the standards, processes, and procedures are appropriate for the project and that their implementation is correct.
 Simply put, Quality assurance focuses on the process of quality, while Quality Control focuses on the quality of output.

 Achieving success in a project requires both Quality Assurance and Quality Control.
-If we only apply Quality assurance, then we have a set of processes that can be implemented to ensure excellent quality in our delivered solution, but the solution itself is never actually quality-checked.
+If we only apply Quality assurance, then we have a set of processes that ensure excellent quality in our delivered solution.
+But the solution itself is never actually quality-checked.
 Likewise, if we only focus on Quality Control, then we are just conducting tests without any clear vision for making our tests repeatable, for understanding and eliminating problems in testing, and for generally driving improvement into the means we use to deliver our ICT solutions.
-In either case, the provide solution is unlikely to meet the customer expectation or satisfy the business needs.
+In either case, the provided solution is unlikely to meet the customer expectation or satisfy the business needs.

-Make sure that you are implementing both Quality Assurance and Quality Control before that create a high-quality plan, so your project will be successful from its beginning to its end.
+Make sure that you are implementing both Quality Assurance and Quality Control before that create a high-quality plan.
+In this way, your project will be successful from its beginning to its end.